gdi-de/apworkshop2026_ldtutorial/README.md

 > - /collections/{COLLECTION}/items
 > - /collections/{COLLECTION}/items/{FEATUREID}
 >
-> However, the static version is not able to answer API calls with HTML parameters such as "limit" and especially not CQL queries.
+However, the static version cannot handle API calls with HTML parameters such as "limit" and, especially, CQL queries.
 > Hence, only complete feature collections are returned.
-> For these additional capabilities, a real webservice is required.
+> For these additional capabilities, a real web service is required.

 ### Dereferencing URIs